Adi Meyerson (2024)

 About

 Marks’ debut album, Outsider, Outlier, is an explosive rendering of her search for belonging and empowerment.
 A nod to her love for punk, noise and free improvisation, Outsider, Outlier released on Out Of Your Head Records on October 20, 2023.
+Citizen Jazz called Outsider, Outlier “…a very mature record from a young artist with very strong ideas who does not hold back anything.”

 “One to watch.”
 NEA Jazz Master and vocalist Dee Dee Bridgewater